gmillard756/ICMGP2022_CC-RaPT/README.md

 # ICMGP2022 Coding Chirality: Using R and Python Together
 **No prior coding experience is necessary**

 Welcome to our coding workshop that is part of the International Conference on Mercury as a Global Pollutant!
-This workshop will take place virtually over the course of two days: **July 8th, 2022 and July 9th, 2022.**
+This workshop will take place virtually on **July 19th, 2022.**

 ## Who are we?